curriculum course structure

 It is also important that Year 10 make options as wide as possible to develop a wide range of knowledge and skills.
 Deans, Form Teachers and subject teachers can offer advice ensuring that Year 10 study a broad curriculum.

-Every year Dargaville High School has an Options Evening where pupils and parents or caregivers are invited to talk to teachers concerning courses, entry levels and future career paths.
+Every year Dargaville High School has Hui Whānau (Parent-Teacher interviews) where pupils and parents or caregivers are invited to talk to teachers concerning courses, entry levels and future career paths.
 The programme of study in year 11 is NCEA Level 1 (National Certificate of Educational Achievement).
 NCEA Level 1 Certificate requirements:

 • Usually achieved by Year 11 students.